Iadvd/RetrocomputingZXSpectrum/README.md

 https://creativecommons.org/licenses/by-nc-sa/3.0/es/

-# Ok, let us test the Virtual Joystick! how does tcpipsrv_basic.c (ZX Spectrum program tcpipsrv_basic.tap file) works?
+# Ok, let us test the Virtual Joystick!
+How does tcpipsrv_basic.c (ZX Spectrum program tcpipsrv_basic.tap file) works?

 The Android TCP/IP Virtual Joystick is able to connect to a TCP/IP server application listening at port 8081.
 And that is what tcpipsrv_basic.tap does.